teohen/kafka-scheduler/README.md

 A simple service that schedule messages to be sent to a kafka topic

+# added
+## creates the logic of start the timers setup after processing the messages on the topic
+## creates the countdown module
+## creates the event module
+## encapsulates some modules

 # fixed
 ## changes the camelCase named files and fixes some minor bugs